eslint/eslint.org/src/content/blog/2022-08-03-new-config-system-part-1.md

 We added the `--resolve-plugins-relative-to` command line option to try and help with this problem, but it wasn't enough.
 The most popular requests for help in our [Discord #help channel](https://eslint.org/chat/help) have to do with improper resolution of plugins from config files.

-npm eventually changed back to installing peer dependencies by default in v7, but by that point the damage on the ESLint ecosystem has been done.
+npm eventually changed back to installing peer dependencies by default in v7, but by that point the damage on the ESLint ecosystem had been done.

 ### The `root` key